- Name Wicklow Way (WW)

 Wicklow Way, Dublin - Clonegal, 129 km, 6 days

-The Wicklow mountains roughly run southward from Dublin into county Wexford.
+The Wicklow mountains run southward from Dublin into county Wexford.
 Starting as desolate heath- and moorland, rising up to 900 m, they gradually become more gentle.
 On a clear day one will have good views over the patched farmland below and the Irish Sea beyond.
-More to the south, the hills were replanted with conifers, which may be regarded as dull, but the new forests create their own atmosphere.
+In many places, the hills have been replanted with conifers, which may be regarded as dull, but the new forests create their own atmosphere.
 Still further south, the woods give way to farmland.

 Clonegal is the end of the Wicklow Way, but not the end of the Wicklow Mountains.
 The South Leinster Way is the next path in the queue, and actually you can follow long distance trails all the way to Kerry and the Atlantic.
 We are speaking of the E8 and the Irish Coast to Coast Walk.